Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Methodology

 \subsection{Experimental Setup}

-We used a single desktop computer to perform our LLM code generation.
-The desktop included a single Nvidia RTX 3090 GPU with 24 gigabytes of VRAM and a 16-core 32-thread AMD Ryzen CPU with 64 gigabytes of RAM.
-We used Ubuntu 22.04 as the operating system and Python version 3.11.
-We used HuggingFace to download the trained weights for all our LLMs and quantized versions, PyTorch 2 as our deep learning library, and CUDA 12.1 as our GPU driver.
-We used AWQ to quantize WizardCoder 3B since there was no quantized version available on HuggingFace.
-Our evaluations were done using the HumanEvalplus and codeBLEU Python libraries and SonarQube Community Edition version 10.5.
+We used a single machine for LLM code generation, equipped with an Nvidia RTX 3090 GPU (24BG VRAM), a 16-core / 32-thread AMD Ryzen CPU, and 64 GB RAM.
+The system ran Ubuntu 22.04, Python 3.11, PyTorch 2, and CUDA 12.1.
+Model weights and quantized variants were obtained via Hugging Face, using autoawq for quantization.
+Evaluations employed the HumanEvalPlus and CodeBLEU Python libraries and SonarQube Community Edition version 25.5.0.
+All LLMs and quantization settings used a temperature of 0.1 and top-P of 0.9 to ensure experimental consistency.